101 Dalmatian Street: Production

 101 Dalmatian Street is based on a pitch by Anttu Harlin and Joonas Utti of Finland's Gigglebug Entertainment to Disney's original animation team in London.
 The team developed the plot with Passion Animation Studios, which produces the series.
 Animation on the episodes was done by Atomic Cartoons, a Vancouver, British Columbia, Canada-based studio, while a number of shorts starring the characters were produced by Gigglebug.
-All of the episodes and shorts together are animated with the Toon Boom Animation software.
-While the show was produced digitally, the characters are designed with a hand-drawn outline, looking reminiscent to the original xerography look of the film.
+Although the show was produced with digital animation, the characters are designed with a hand-drawn outline, looking reminiscent to the original xerography look of the film.
 The creators claimed at the Annecy International Animated Film Festival that they purposefully never watched the direct-to-video sequel, live-action movies or the original series, and only watched the original movie.
 They often had to cheat when it came down to keeping up with 99 dogs, so there are some shots where the number of puppies go way beyond 101.

 Miklos Weigert serves as the chief director of the series, with Maria O'Loughlin as the head writer and Cara Speller as the executive producer.
 The series had 26 episodes ordered.